luczsoma/lottery-random/README.md

 }
 ```

-You can send the same lottery ticket pack to multiple addresses with setting the configuration as follows.
+You can send the same lottery ticket pack to multiple recipients with setting the configuration as follows.
 Please note that the `recipients.name` attribute will be visible in the email in the following form: "True random lottery numbers for {recipients.name}".

 ```json
 {